 Numerous Brethren have proudly served in the Armed Forces in many foreign conflicts over the years – including the Civil War, both World Wars, the Vietnam War and the Middle East.
 Duty to our country is a basic tenet of Freemasonry.
 In addition, Brethren have played impactful roles in the Towns of Winchester & Burlington as business leaders, government employees & officials, and community volunteers.

 Perhaps today William Parkman Lodge has reached its new high in the annals of Freemasonry in Massachusetts: We are honored that two of our own – Most Worshipful Paul Fulton Gleason and Most Worshipful Richard Maggio have served as the Grand Master of Masons in Massachusetts.

-Other recent accomplishments include receiving the coveted Grand Master’s Award for six consecutive years.
+Other recent accomplishments include receiving the coveted Grand Master’s Award for eight consecutive years.
 These awards are the result of the sincere and heartfelt efforts of many Brethren to fulfill their Masonic obligations to the Lodge, the District, and the community.